 4 - Biodegradable hygiene products. (you can clean almost everything with baking soda and vinegar… so if you don´t want to buy expensive stuff: you can wash clothes, your hair, dishes with baking soda and vinegar.)
 If you want to buy biodegradable thingis, you can find in some different markets for instance.
 But make sure you bring either.

-5 – Any extra food you might want to eat, being vegan of course.
+5 – Any food you might want to eat, being vegan of course.
 (PLAN AHEAD we don´t go to town every day, but just once each week or every ten days.)

 6 - Movies